paulluscastro/angular-githubviewer/README.md

 ### How to test

 Download project's ZIP file and extract it or clone the repo locally in your computer.
-After that, using your favorite command-line tool, go to the project's folder and use npm to install dependencies ass follow:
+After that, using your favorite command-line tool, go to the project's folder and use npm to install dependencies as follows:

 ```
 npm install